Patriots–Steelers rivalry: History

 In the 2001 season, the Steelers finished with the top seed in the AFC at 13–3.
 Meanwhile, the Patriots overcame an early-season injury to Drew Bledsoe, and led by then-second year quarterback Tom Brady and coached by Bill Belichick, rallied to finish second at 11–5.
 The two teams met in the AFC championship game at Heinz Field, and with Bledsoe replacing Brady due to injury, the Patriots upset the Steelers 24–17 and went on to win their first Super Bowl.

 The 2004 season saw the emergence of Ben Roethlisberger as the Steelers' starting quarterback.
-En route to a 15–1 season, Roethlisberger and the Steelers ended the Patriots' record 21-game winning streak on October 31, taking home a 31–24 victory.
+En route to a 15–1 season, Roethlisberger and the Steelers ended the Patriots' record 21-game winning streak on October 31, taking home a 34–20 victory.
 The Steelers entered the AFC championship game having won all 15 games Roethlisberger started in his rookie season.
 However, the streak ended at home as New England defeated Pittsburgh 41–27 en route to winning their third Super Bowl championship.
 The defeat also prevented the Steelers from facing their in-state rival Philadelphia Eagles, who had clinched the NFC championship.

 The Patriots and Steelers would not meet in the postseason again until 2016.
 Between those playoff meetings, the Steelers made three Super Bowl appearances and won two (Super Bowl XL and XLIII), while the Patriots also made three Super Bowls but won only once (Super Bowl XLIX).
 Facing each other at Gillette Stadium in the AFC championship game, the Patriots again routed the Steelers 36–17 and went on to win their fifth Super Bowl.
-The Patriots would win their sixth Super Bowl two seasons later, tying the Steelers with the most Super Bowl championships.
+In 2018, the Steelers would upset the Patriots 17-10 fueled by 142 rushing performance by rookie Jaylen Samuels.
+Soon after, New England would recover from the loss en route to a sixth Super Bowl title, tying the Steelers with the most Super Bowl championships.